mozilla/data-docs/cookbooks/retention.md

 Note that is more common in industry to refer to Existing User Retention as "Churn" (Churn = 1 - Retention), however, we use retention across the board for the sake of consistency and interpretability.

-**Please be sure to specifiy whether or not your retention analysis is for new or existing users.**
+**Please be sure to specify whether or not your retention analysis is for new or existing users.**